anuvgupta/block.js/README.md

             - (See here for more info)[http://caniuse.com/#feat=xhr2]
             - New versions of IE7+ support AJAX, and block.js supports AJAX for IE5 and IE6
     2. Work on the code locally (ie. `file:///Users/admin/Documents/GitHub/block.js/demo/demo.html`)
-        - Only use this option if you don't have a web server readily available
+        - Only use this option if you don't have a web server readily available!
         - Blockfiles are not true blockfiles in this case.
 They are JavaScript scripts included with a `<script>` tag, which set a variable to the block content data.
 This works, but is synchronous (detrimental to user experience)
         - This practice does not model the separation philosophy of the block-content-markup schema
         - Less browser support (ES5 versus ES6)